vances25/SkipDish/README.md

 - `BREVO_KEY`: API key from Brevo for sending emails like verification and notifications.
 - `DOMAIN`: Your website domain, used in links (e.g., email verification links).
 - `BACKEND_URL`: Public or local backend server URL (used in CORS setup and link generation).
+- `FRONTEND_URL`: Public or local frontend URL (used in redirect links).
+- `STRIPE_KEY`: Stripe test secret key used for onboarding and payments.
+- `STRIPE_WEBHOOK_SECRET`: Used to verify Stripe webhook signatures.

 ---